EOSgithub/linked-blog-starter-md/EH - Hope and Fear System.md

 Hope & Fear tokens are gained in three ways:

 ### 1. Through Roleplay
-- **Hope**: Acting as beacons of light, showing compassion and empathy, protecting innocents, maintaining humanity
+- **Hope**: Acting as beacons of hope, showing compassion and empathy, protecting innocents, maintaining humanity
 - **Fear**: Embracing the darkness, acting cruelly, abandoning moral principles, giving in to madness and corruption

 ### 2. Pivotal Moments
 For death saves and when the DM calls for it during crucial scenes, make a **Duality Roll**:
 - Roll 2d10 simultaneously (one white for Hope, one black for Fear) instead of the usual d20
-- The higher die determines the outcome:
+- The higher die determines the additional effect:
-  - **Hope wins**: Party gains 1 Hope token
+  - **Hope wins**: Party gains 1 Hope
-  - **Fear wins**: GM gains 1 Fear token
+  - **Fear wins**: GM gains 1 Fear

 ### 3. Eldritch Presence
-Short resting outside a "Safe Zone" generates 1 Fear.
-Long resting outside a "Safe Zone" generates 3 Fear.
+Resting outside of a "Safe Zone" generates Fear.
-Some creatures generate Fear automatically, for example:
-- **Cultists-type Enemies**: Generate 1 Fear at the start of their turn.
+Some creatures (Such as Legendary ones) generate Fear automatically at the start of their turn for as long as they are alive.
-- **Legendary Monsters**: Generate multiple Fear scaling with their CR.

 ---
 ## Using Hope